 No matter what subject that speaks about women’s issue, there are always plenty of men who will just pop up in the comment section and say: “No!!
-Never have I done anything like this”.
+Never have I done anything like this” or “Not all men”.

-No, we don’t think that all men are inherently abusive or dangerous.
+No, we don’t think that every single man are inherently abusive or dangerous.
 Plenty of men are.
-If you aren’t one of these men, that’s great, but do you realise that you are in the minority?
+If you aren’t one of these guys, that’s great, but do you realize that you are in the minority?
 You’re awesome for being one of the good guys, the article isn’t directed at you.

 “Feminists who talk about rape culture and misogyny aren’t trying to make life difficult for men, they’re trying to make life safer for women.” – Clementine Ford